- 4 large filo pastry sheets, halved

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 9 fat spring onion, sliced into 2½ cm lengths
+- 9 fat spring onions, sliced into 2½ cm lengths

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…